 Our ATH platform leverages the activity of a validated regenerative pathway, the HGF/MET system, that is critical for normal brain function.
-It is our goal to establish in future clinical trials that our ATH platform, which is designed to enhance the body's repair mechanism of HGF/MET, can potentially address a wide range of clinical applications ranging from CNS disorders, such as AD, PDD, MS, and ALS, to more peripheral conditions such as neuropathy.
+We believe that our ability to enhance the body's repair mechanism of HGF/MET through our ATH platform has the potential to address a wide range of clinical applications ranging from CNS disorders, such as AD, PDD, MS, and ALS, to more peripheral conditions such as neuropathy.
 In addition, we believe that HGF/MET biology plays a role in neuropsychiatric disorders such as depression and anxiety.